ILLIXR/proclamation/README.md

 Inspired by town-crier, but completely language agnostic.

+## TODO

+- release dates
+- warn if first line of "after" is same as first line of generated entry (already released this)
+- Populate this file, not just the code comments.
+- JSON schema?

 ## Code of Conduct

 Please note that this project is released with a Contributor Code of Conduct.
 By